MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 <td>Requirements grouped under portfolio work item types, such as epics and features
 </td>
 <td>
-<strong>Supports calendar views, cross-team views, and portfolio planning </strong>
+<strong>Supports calendar views, cross-team views, and portfolio planning </strong><br/>
+Recommended for organizations with several teams that want to view rollups and calendar views associated with multiple teams, and take advantage of all portfolio planning tools.
 <ul>
 <li>Quickly define and prioritize portfolio items: <a href="backlogs/define-features-epics.md">Portfolio backlogs</a></li>
 <li>Quickly define child user stories of portfolio items: <a href="boards/kanban-epics-features-stories.md">Portfolio checklists</a></li>